echotor/CarND-Advanced-Lane-Lines/writeup.md

 * At firstly, I used a combination of color and sobel x gradient to generate a binary image, but find the effect on image is not good.
 So we should try one more combined transforms.
 I combined the sobel x、sobel y、magnitude of the gradient、direction and color transform together.
 The effect of this combined transform is more better than above.
 * When I apply in challenge video, the effect is not good.
 I think the reason is in combination function.
 For more better effect, we should find a better combination to improve the effect of detect line.
+* I find the effect of combined method is good on the normal video image.
+Maybe I should add other function together.